SermonPress-AI/Wordpress-Sermon-Plugin-Detector-Workflow/README.md

 ### 🔨 Possible Improvements
 * Specify requests to OpenAI
 * More efficient method of allowing the user to edit the transcription

+## Sermon Plugin Detection Workflow Improved (work in progress)

+This workflow improves upon my previous sermon plugin detection workflow and creates the necessary fields for the specific custom fields and taxonomies of each plugin.
+It also allows the workflow to be triggered either manually or by a webhook call that sends the website as well as a list of active plugins.

+The workflow uses the edit fields node to create the new fields and taxonoies required to make a sermon post through the specified plugin.
+It can differentiate between the Sermon Manager, Church Content, and Advanced Sermon plugins.

+### 🔨 Possible Improvements
+* The custom fields used by the Church Content plugin are not exposed to the REST api, and therefore I have not found a way to connect them to my workflow.
+* Using a node other than edit fields to add new details to the sermon